 Obviously I couldn't just make the blouse out of chiffon for modesty reasons, so I also had some cream stretch satin – also $1.25 from the remnant bin.
 I cut out the satin according to my pattern.
 Then I cut out the chiffon just a little larger all around because I didn't want the two to be exactly on top of each other, I wanted a little float in the chiffon.

 I sewed up the sides, keeping the edges together on the two fabrics.
 Then I folded over and hemmed the armhole edges from one side all the way to the other in one seam.
 I folded over the casing at the top and tucked in the raw edges before sewing an inch and half down to leave an open tube at the top front and back.
 Then I hemmed the chiffon and the satin separately at the bottom so the chiffon hung loose.

 And it was done.
-I made a matching headband with some left over chiffon and a little elastic at the bottom (not modelled).
+I made a matching headband with some leftover chiffon and a little elastic at the bottom (not modeled).
 A total of $2.50 spent.
-Certainly the top is not as fitted as the Burda one, but I am pretty pleased with it and I've already worn it a couple of times.
+Certainly, the top is not as fitted as the Burda one, but I am pretty pleased with it and I've already worn it a couple of times.

-If anyone would be interested to see more about how I drafted the simple pattern, do let me know.
-I’ve kept the pattern so I could make a simple tutorial if anyone is interested in having a go themselves.
-(UPDATE: a tutorial is underway and will be published on 7th Feb 2013.)
+If anyone would be interested to see more about how I drafted the simple pattern, do let me know in the comments below.
+I could make a simple tutorial if anyone is interested in having a go themselves.

 And of course, I'd be delighted to read your comments.